On the expressivity of bi-Lipschitz normalizing flows: Discussion on the potential remedies

-As mentioned earlier, increasing the Lipschitz constants of the entire network (for example, by adding extra layers) may impact invertibility and stability during training \cite{behrmann_understanding_2021}, and thus is not a suitable approach to improve the expressivity.
+As mentioned earlier, increasing the Lipschitz constants of the entire network (for example, by adding extra layers) may impact invertibility and stability during training \citep{behrmann_understanding_2021}, and thus is not a suitable approach to improve the expressivity.

-Alternatively, one can consider learning the parameters of the latent Gaussian distribution $\vmu$ and $\Sigma = \diag{\sigma_i}$.
-However, this is equivalent to changing the Lipschitz constants of $F$ from $(L_1,L_2)$ to $(\frac{L_1}{\sigma},L_2\sigma)$, thus this results in trading off the expected error on very dense subsets (Theorem~\ref{BRL1}) with the expected error on subsets with low densities (Theorems~\ref{BRL2}) or vice-versa.
-In other words this can lead to a better approximation for a some particular data distributions, but it does not generally improve the expressivity of the normalizing flow.
+Alternatively, one can consider learning the parameters of the latent Gaussian distribution $\vmu$ and $\Sigma = \sigma^2 I_d$.
+However, this is equivalent to changing the Lipschitz constants of $F$ from $(L_1,L_2)$ to $(\frac{L_1}{\sigma},L_2\sigma)$, thus this results in trading off the expected error on very dense subsets (Theorem~\ref{BRL1cf}) with the expected error on subsets with low densities (Theorems~\ref{BRL2}) or vice-versa.
+A proof of this statement is given in Appendix~\ref{Proof:leavar}.
+Increasing, reducing or learning the variance will indeed increase one bound and decrease the other one.
+In other words this can lead to a better approximation for some particular data distributions, but it does not generally improve the expressivity of the normalizing flow.

-To improve expressivity, a Gaussian Mixture latent distribution can be considered.
+To improve expressivity, a Gaussian Mixture latent distribution can also be considered.
 Indeed, \citet{khayatkhoei_disconnected_2019} and \citet{izmailov_semi-supervised_2019} have shown that such distributions can learn disconnected manifolds.
 When the latent distribution is a Gaussian Mixture, Theorem~\ref{BRL2} does not hold anymore.
 Limitations similar to the ones highlighted in Theorem~\ref{BRL1} still apply, but can be mitigated using learnable parameters.

-We can trivially adapt the lower bound from Theorem~\ref{BRL1} to the Gaussian Mixture with K equally distributed modes with learnable mean $\vmu_j$ and diagonal covariance matrix $\Sigma_j = \diag{\sigma_{ji}}$:
+We can trivially adapt the lower bound from Theorem~\ref{BRL1} to the Gaussian Mixture with K equally distributed modes with learnable means $\vmu_i$ and covariance matrices $\Sigma_i = \sigma_{i}^2I_d$:

-As we can see here, the lower bound depends on the inverse of the number of modes $K$ in the mixture.
-Thus, this approach can solve the limitations highlighted in Theorem~\ref{BRL1} only if $K$ is small enough (so that the probability mapped onto a dense subset can be sufficiently large).
-In addition, further investigation is required to understand how to tune or learn the parameters $\sigma_{ij}$ and $K$ of the Gaussian Mixture in order to obtain satisfying training results.